mozilla/uniffi-rs/docs/manual/src/tutorial/Rust_scaffolding.md

 uniffi = { version = "0.XX.0", features = ["build"] }
 ```

+As noted in [Describing the interface](udl_file.md), UniFFI currently supports two methods of interface definitions: UDL files and proc macros.
+If you are using only proc macros, you can skip some boilerplate in your crate setup as well.

+### Setup for crates using UDL

-Then create a `build.rs` file next to `Cargo.toml` that uses `uniffi` to generate the Rust scaffolding code.
+Crates using UDL need a `build.rs` file next to `Cargo.toml`.
+This uses `uniffi` to generate the Rust scaffolding code.

 ```rust
 fn main() {